Procrastination Is The Thief Of Time

 For instance, I'm moving in 3 days time and still haven't done much packing, leaving it all to be done the day before!
 So why do we procrastinate and how can we get over it?

-"The main reason we procrastinate is that the task we need to do, we just don't want to do it!"
+"The main reason we procrastinate is that we don't

 Maybe it is tedious or unpleasant in some way?
 The idea of doing the task brings a groan to our mouths.
 We put off these tasks until the last minute because of this, rather than thinking we will get it out the way.
 This is why so many accountants are horrendously busy in January as everyone leaves their accounts to the last minute.